-Kings Nympton community facilities set to benefit from council funding
+Kings Nympton community facilities benefits from council funding

 03 March 2020

 Kings Nympton will soon receive over £10,000 towards improvements to village facilities.